Joop Sanders: Work

 Sanders was one of twenty original members and a charter member of The Club, which was located at 39 East 8th Street.
 Sanders married Isca Jörgensen at The Club on December 27, 1950.
-He is the only surviving artist to have exhibited at the historic 9th Street Show of 1951.
+Until his death, he was the only surviving artist to have exhibited at the historic 9th Street Show of 1951.

-In the mid-1950’s Sanders left New York for Europe.
+In the mid-1950's Sanders left New York for Europe.
 This move—just at the time abstract expressionism was being accepted in America—resulted, however, in his being overlooked as one of the first younger artists to contribute to the style in New York.
 Sanders established a considerable European reputation and exhibited extensively in Europe.
 In addition, his inclusion in exhibitions with the Zero Group, curated by Enrico Castellani and Piero Manzoni connected his work with many of the leading Italian artists of the period, including Manzoni.

 Sanders returned to New York in 1959, where his work became almost monochromatic and fieldlike.
 It never was impersonal; he always retained an emotional content.

 In 1960 he was the first young American painter to be given a one-man show at the Stedelijk Museum in Amsterdam, which played a crucial role in introducing advanced American art to Europe.

-During the late 1960s, Sanders created sectional paintings which would be arranged in a variety of configurations by the owner or even construed as three-dimensional sculpture..
+During the late 1960s, Sanders created sectional paintings which would be arranged in a variety of configurations by the owner or even construed as three-dimensional sculpture.

 Horizon Magazine's art critic, Hiram Butler, described Sanders' painting "Pantagruel, 1955" as roughly painted and reflects abstract-expressionist Angst at its fullest.
 Yet, like its namesake from Rabelais' work, it is also good-humored.
 American commercial colors elevate the pitch and serve to delight.
 Along with the serious express there is a capricious and fanciful, almost mocking stroke.
 Sanders' "Gong, 1979", places the power of abstract-expressionist color and painterliness within a more formal and refined structure.
 Shapes are larger than in his earlier work. the dominant purples, deep greens, and pinks are rich and more closely hued.
 The combination results in a powerful, serene rhythm.
 When asked about reincorporating earlier tendencies in his art, Sanders responds, "the artist is like Sisyphus, punished by Zeus to try forever to roll a rock uphill which forever rolls back upon him."